cb-rollout/rollout-javascript-example/README.md

 * Follow the prequiremnts below and bake your ROLLOUT_APP_KEY  in a rollout-integration-bundle.js file
 * Login to rollout UI, search and switch the `enableFeatureJavaScript` experiment from true to false .
 Create an Rollout account and a experiement with the enableFeatureJavaScript if not allready done.
 * Reload the index.html in your browser to see:
-  * *true*:  the JavaScript "Quadrat" method is registered as an event listener to the ui elements.
+  * *true*:  the JavaScript "Quadrat" function is registered as an event listener to the ui elements.
 You  click and test the behavior.
-  * *false*: the JavaScript "Quadrat" method will not be registered as an event listener .
+  * *false*: the JavaScript "Quadrat" function will not be registered as an event listener .
 The UI has not JavaAScript to execute for the UI elements

+ See the `function Quadrat() ` in [default.rollout-integration.js](default.rollout-integration.js) to get an understanding of this "Quadrad" function.

 # Pre requirements